 Despite opponents’ characterization of the decision, it was not the first time that abortion became a legal procedure in the United States.
-In fact, for most of the country’s first 100 years, abortion as we know it today was not only not a criminal offense, it was also not considered immoral.
+For most of the country’s first 100 years, abortion as we know it today was not a criminal offense.

 In the 1700s and early 1800s, the word “abortion” referred only to the termination of a pregnancy after “quickening,” the time when the fetus first began to make noticeable movements.
 The induced ending of a pregnancy before this point did not even have a name–but not because it was uncommon.
 Women in the 1700s often took drugs to end their unwanted pregnancies.